What happens if I get a fine or PCN?

 However, in these cases, you may not be able to use an online portal or website to appeal.
 Instead, you may need to submit your appeal in writing by email or post, including the Third Party Authorisation letter provided in the email notification you received.

-If the appeal is successful, you will be credited the full amount of the fine.
+If the appeal is successful, you will be credited with the full amount of the fine.